OC Transpo digs into reserves, weighs layoffs to fill $50M hole | CBC News

 With ridership forecast at just three quarters of pre-pandemic levels and costs mounting faster than tax revenues, the Ottawa transit service needs to come up with about $50 million.

 It will pull $12.7 million from the transit operating reserve, a move the city's chief financial officer acknowledged is "not sustainable."
-Less than $4 million will remain in that pot.
+Fewer than $4 million will remain in that pot.

 Renée Amilcar, the city's general manager of transit services, expects to find more money from an administrative process review that will mean cutting positions.
 She said the city will make every effort to find those employees jobs elsewhere — but it could mean layoffs.